123randomuser321/Zitatespucker-example-nds/README.txt

 so bear that in mind, too.

 The filename to look up is hardcoded, but you probably expected that (hint: 'zitate.json').

+## other notes

+The file 'logo.xcf' is for GIMP.
+It doesn't really serve any purpose, but exists for posterity.